 “One of Bristol’s greatest ever venues.
 If you wanna catch the next big thing then chances are they’ll be passing through The Fleece sometime soon.
 Excellent venue.
 I’ve had some incredible times in the last 27 years in this little gem of the Bristol music scene.”

 The Louisiana is a prime example of a small music venue that’s grown from modest beginnings to find itself the backdrop to numerous historical moments in live music.

-The venue has been active since 1996, after a fire at neighbouring venue The Fleece meant promoters had to find an alternative event space.
+The venue has existed since 1996, after a fire at neighbouring venue The Fleece meant promoters had to find an alternative event space.
 Placebo and Super Furry Animals played here before it even had a stage and the Scissor Sisters went from a support act to a household name in the space of three appearances.
 Muse even took up a residency at The Louisiana for six months.

 This humble, family-run, 140-capacity venue has the backstory and character that epitomises grassroots venues.

 It’s now one of eight venues for the critically acclaimed and widely popular Dot-to-Dot Festival (as are several others in this article) and continues to attract local and international artists nearly every day of the week.

 With closing times running into the early hours every day of the week, you’ll struggle to find a venue that goes harder than Mr Wolf’s.

 Tucked away in Bristol’s Old City, this 350-capacity club and venue hosts stand-up comedy nights, burlesque performances and live graffiti demonstrations, as well as a constant stream of local bands and DJs during its 14 years of business.